Apetor: Personal life

 Tor Rathje Eckhoff was born in Kristiansund, Norway, on 22 November 1964 to professor Johan Arent Rathje Eckhoff and secretary Kari Elisabeth Anderssen.
 He was the second of three brothers, Jan and Ulf.
 He moved to Sandefjord at the age of 6.
 Eckhoff studied history, philosophy, and nordic literature at the University of Bergen, graduating in 1993 with a cand.mag.
-On 17 December 1993, he had a child with his partner, Tove Skjerven, with whom he would live for 30 years.
+On 17 December 1993, he had a child with his partner, Tove Skjerven, whom he met while studying in Bergen.
 His mother died in 1994, and his father in 2008; his brother Ulf died of cancer in October 2021.

+Eckhoff and Skjerven moved to Sandefjord after living in Bergen for some years.
+They first lived in a cabin before moving into a house in the city.
+After a while, Eckhoff grew tired and irritable from his traditional life and moved out into a cabin again.
+They lived separately after this, but still retained a relationship.
 Eckhoff worked at a paint factory in Sandefjord, which was run by the chemicals company Jotun.
 This would remain his long-term place of employment from 2008 until his death in 2021.

 Eckhoff had an interest in evolutionary biology, being fascinated with the close genetic relationship between humans and apes.
 He had an affinity for the outdoors, often going camping during the Summer, along with mountain climbing, especially around Jotunheimen.
-He enjoyed running and outdoor bathing, and had an interest in photography; one of his pictures at Yxnøy in Sandefjord was included in the 1994 photo-book Uniquely Norway (Jeg så, jeg så Norge).
+He enjoyed running and outdoor bathing, and had an interest in photography; his partner estimated that he took tens of thousands of pictures.
+One of his pictures at Yxney in Sandefjord was included in the 1994 photo-book Uniquely Norway (Jeg så, jeg så Norge).
 He was fond of the Volvo 240 and 142 series of cars, owning a 1968 model of the latter.
 Despite the frequent appearance of winter swimming in his videos, he rarely did it in his spare time, nor did he drink alcohol often outside of his videos.